Brownfields Assessments Project

 Do the number of sites with low level contamination correspond with order of priority?
 For example do Fourth Plain assessments outnumber other areas with contamination?

-KLQ323 asked over 2 years ago
+KLQ323 asked about 3 years ago

 Thanks so much for your question.
 The City of Vancouver received a grant in 2013 to create a brownfields inventory, which established a database of potential brownfields sites throughout the city.
 This analysis showed that the Fourth Plain area was one of the areas in the city with higher concentrations of potential brownfields sites than the citywide average.
 Site assessments are needed to determine the level, if any, of contamination that actually exists on these sites.
 The current project will not only update and expand the previous brownfields inventory, but it provides some funding to conduct site assessments on potential brownfields sites - the next step in getting contaminated areas cleaned up and improving the environmental and community health in our communities.